KevKibe/Solving-the-cold-start-problem/README.md

   - User interaction data such as the history of media items consumed/played.
   - User ratings and reviews.
   - User data such as age, gender, location, occupation etc
-- This needs to be solved because it directly impacts the user experiance i.e for new users, the quality of initial recommendation can significantly influence their future engagement with the platform.
+- This needs to be solved because it directly impacts the user experience i.e for new users, the quality of initial recommendations can significantly influence their future engagement with the platform.

 ## Breaking down the problem
 - The problem is faced by almost all recommendation systems and mostly systems around media content where the catalogue is vast and constantly changing.